zsxkib/diffusion-pipe/README.md

 - 2025-01-17
   - For HunyuanVideo VAE when loaded via the ```vae_path``` option, fixed incorrect tiling sample size.
 The training loss is now moderately lower overall.
 Quality of trained LoRAs should be improved, but the improvement is likely minor.
   - You should update any cached latents made before this change.
 Delete the cache directory inside the dataset directories, or run the training script with the ```--regenerate_cache``` command line option.
-- 2025-01-13
-  - Basic SDXL support.
-LoRA only.
-Many options present in other training scripts are not implemented.
-If you want more features added, PRs are welcome.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.